Who decides when something has ended?

 After the end?
 Exploring the BFI National Archive in the wake of Covid-19

 Blog post by Dr Kelechi Anucha.
-In the aftermath of the Covid pandemic, we have been working tne BFI (British Film Institute) collection of film and television to investigate how public health emergencies of the past have been represented on screen.
+In the aftermath of the Covid pandemic, we have been working the BFI (British Film Institute) collection of film and television to investigate how public health emergencies of the past have been represented on screen.